Origin and History

 Service during the War

 From September to November 1704, the two battalions of the regiment took part in the second siege of Landau.
 It then recruited in Bavaria, bringing its effective to four battalions.
+However, most of the Bavarians deserted at the first occasion.

 |Coat||pearl grey with a pearl grey lining and with pewter buttons on the right side and 1 pewter button on each side in the small of the back